sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/focus/trunk/readme.md

 After all synonyms or inflections are received, click on the ones you'd like to use.

 **When synonyms are available:**
-If you haven't used a synonym in your content yet, consider using it as it will increase your chances of being found.
+If you haven't used a synonym in your content yet, consider using it to increase your chances of being found on search engines.

 [tsfep-image id="6"]

 ### Ratings

-The ratings tell you what should be improved in your content.
+The ratings tell what you can improve in your content.

 You should never ruin your content just to get a better rating.
 So, use these ratings as guidelines for focused content.